websight-io/docs/docs/docs/developers/deployment/aws-ecs/index.md

     - Set the Nginx image `Repository name` to `<your-project-name>-nginx-ce`, e.g. `luna-nginx-ce`.

 ## Step 2: Project configuration
-In this step, we will start from the project generated in the [Creating and developing WebSight CMS project guide](../../../developers/create-and-develop-project/) and update Docker and Maven configuration files.
+In this step, we will start from the project generated in the [Setup guide](../../../developers/setup/) and update Docker and Maven configuration files.

 ### Docker
 For simplicity, we set remote environment configuration in the same repository as the project.